llafuente/bootstrap-grunt/README.markdown

 ## Introduction

-bootstrap-grunt help you to configure Grunt in a maintainable way.
+bootstrap-grunt helps you to configure Grunt in a maintainable way.

-Grunfile grows out of control easily. bootstrap-grunt break up Grunfile into many small-reusable tasks & config files.
+Gruntfile grows out of control easily. bootstrap-grunt breaks up Gruntfile into many small-reusable tasks & config files.

-# Guntfile.js
+# Gruntfile.js

 ```js